nalmadi/fix8/README.md

 # Datasets 🗂️​
+Complete or partial data from the following datasets is included in Fix8:

 - **AlMadi2018**: Al Madi, Naser, and Javed Khan.
 "Constructing semantic networks of comprehension from eye-movement during reading."
 2018 IEEE 12th International Conference on Semantic Computing (ICSC).
 IEEE, 2018.
 - **EyeLink_experiment**: Al Madi, Naser, and Javed Khan.
 "Constructing semantic networks of comprehension from eye-movement during reading."
 2018 IEEE 12th International Conference on Semantic Computing (ICSC).
 IEEE, 2018.
 - **EMIP2021**: Bednarik, Roman, et al. "EMIP: The eye movements in programming dataset."
 Science of Computer Programming 198 (2020): 102520.